xli1224/stephenmcd.github.com/_posts/tumblr/2010-05-10-optional-django-apps.md

 ---
 layout: post
-title: "Optional Django Apps"
+title: Optional Django Apps
+tags:
+- python
+- django
 ---
 A project of mine contains a number of third-party apps that are development related and potentially not available on every machine the project will run on.
 My general approach to dealing with these was to try and import the app in